ddc-java-14/capstone-proposal-zcr003/docs/index.md

 ## Summary

-My proposed capstone project is an app for live music lovers that are interested in finding out information about a venue in general or one they're attending.
+My proposed capstone project is an app for live music lovers that are interested in finding out information about a venue they are attending/in general.

 This application would allow users to search for their favorite venues/find new venues across the country (maybe just ABQ to start) and access information such as: Business hours, Food options, Alcohol selection, Security policies, Current entertainment offerings, Nearby hotels, Hot spots, and much more!